Lindafchsl/abap-file-formats/docs/json.md

 ## Format Versions and Compatibility

 The ABAP file format of object types will evolve over time.
-For this purpose, the JSON Schema specifies the field `formatVersion` and the file itself, is named after the version.
+For this purpose, the JSON Schema specifies the field `formatVersion`, and the file itself is named after the version.
 For example, the JSON Schema file for INTF for the first version is named `intf-v1.json` and specifies the `formatVersion` by
 ```
 "formatVersion": {